wangxlab/IndepthPathway/README.md

 ## How to use IndepthPathway to perform WCSEA, CSEA, and GSEA pathway analysis

-__IndepthPathway: an integrated tool for in-depth pathway enrichment analysis based on bulk and single cell sequencing data__

-https://academic.oup.com/bioinformatics/article/39/6/btad325/7181277

-**IndepthPathway: an integrated tool for in-depth pathway enrichment analysis based on single-cell sequencing data**\
-S Lee, L Deng, Y Wang, K Wang, MA Sartor, XS Wang **Bioinformatics** 39 (6), btad325

  The current version of IndepthPathway is 1.0.
 This was tested on R v4.3.3

+__IndepthPathway: an integrated tool for in-depth pathway enrichment analysis based on single cell sequencing data__\

+S Lee, L Deng, Y Wang, K Wang, MA Sartor, XS Wang **Bioinformatics** 39 (6), btad325

+https://academic.oup.com/bioinformatics/article/39/6/btad325/7181277

 ## A. Introduction